 Auto accidents happen and people without fault get hurt.

-The father and son team at Stout and Stout Attorneys recommend uninsured motorist insurance, seat belts and avoiding texting as the top three ways to survive the unexpected.
+The father and son team at Stout and Stout Attorneys recommends uninsured motorist insurance, seat belts, and avoiding texting as the top three ways to survive the unexpected.

 Before an accident